-Secondary teachers are invited to spend a week at the Minnesota History Center in St. Paul exploring the connections between primary sources, the inquiry process, and culturally relevant pedagogy.
+Funded by a grant from the Library of Congress, secondary teachers grades 6-12 are invited to spend a week at the Minnesota History Center in St. Paul exploring the connections between primary sources, the inquiry process, and culturally relevant pedagogy.
 Participants will analyze maps, photographs, and other primary sources from different time periods in history.
-Each day of the institute teachers will have dedicated time for individual curriculum writing, working collaboratively with other teachers, and engaging with presenters.
+Each day of the institute teachers will have dedicated time for individual curriculum writing, working collaboratively with other teachers, and engaging with presenters from the Inquiry in the Upper Midwest team.
+Teachers who attend the full four-day institute will receive a $300 stipend.

 The dates and times of the Institute are as follows: